 About the course

-A primary aim of this course is to help you reflect on the meaning and purpose of feedback in your context.
+A primary aim of this course is to help you as a clinical educator to reflect on the meaning and purpose of feedback in your context.
 We also offer an opportunity to examine your feedback practices and processes, and to consider how these might be improved.
 We look at what the research suggests are core principles of good feedback and highlight how they could be put into practice.

 This course is mapped to GMC Framework Area 5: “Supporting and monitoring educational progress” and can be taken on its own to support your professional development as a clinical educator, or as one of the six courses of the Clinical Educator Programme (CEP), which when completed will provide evidence that you have attained all of the GMC FAs for Supervisors.